Learn how to become an OLLI instructor, propose your course, and teach effectively.

 As an OLLI instructor, you have freedom to determine every aspect of your course.
 You determine the number of sessions, the number of participants, the time of day, day of the week, and mode of instruction.
 You are encouraged to use any style or method that suits the material that you are presenting.

-OLLI instructors are volunteers but receive a free OLLI membership to be used for the year following their course ($50 value).
+OLLI instructors are volunteers but receive a free OLLI membership to be used for the year following their course ($65 value).
+We appreciate the generosity of instructors in sharing their time and talent with us and neither OLLI nor Penn State will assume ownership of their content or course materials.

 Leading discussions about books and videos with my friends at OLLI York is so rewarding.
 I gain new insights that stimulate my mind and relationships that soothe my soul.